burkostya/noflo-request/README.md

 #### In ports

-- REQUEST: `request` (maybe also nodejs's http.ClientRequest) object
+- REQUEST: `request` (can be also nodejs's http.ClientRequest) object

 #### Out ports